janaMabbu/crypto-currency-app/README.md

 ### an npm package I had published last year
 https://www.npmjs.com/package/omit-deep-by-values

-### some webpages I had built/worked for bestbuy client
+### some webpages I had built/worked for BestBuy client

 1. https://www.bestbuy.com/wireless/transaction-types/render/carriers?numberOfPayments=1&purchaseType=FULL_SRP&skuId=6223303

 2. https://www.bestbuy.com/wireless/activated/upgradechecker

 3. https://www.bestbuy.com/wireless/activation-guide

 The above pages are not reponsive by default, we use useragent to decide what type of view the customer needs, you can switch to responsive view( mobile and IPad view) by clicking on the "Mobile Site" on the bottom of page